scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

     An alternative A is _more specific_ than an alternative B if

      - the relative weight of A over B is greater than the relative weight of B over A, or
-     - the relative weights are the same and A takes more inferable parameters than B.
+     - the relative weights are the same and A takes more inferable parameters than B, or
+     - the relative weights and the number of inferable parameters are the same and A is more specific than B if all inferable parameters in either alternative are replaced by regular parameters.

 [//]: # todo: expand with precise rules